 My journey photographing WAAX

 I first met WAAX back when they were supporting Dune Rats.
 Luke Boerdam from Violent Soho had recommended them to me because they lived in the same building at one point.
 Before they supported Fall Out Boy, they played a super sweaty sold out show at The Brightside.
 It was probably my favourite WAAX show to date.
 Since then, I’ve been photographing as much as I can for them.
-When they played as part of BrisFest, celebrated as part of Crowbar Brisbane’s sixth birthday, packed out Tym’s Guitars, supported Violent Soho during their Christmas show special, toured Labrador, and more.
+When they played as part of BrisFest, celebrated as part of Crowbar Brisbane’s sixth birthday, packed out Tym’s Guitars, supported Violent Soho during their Christmas show special, toured Labrador, played secret shows and more.